Outreach & Education

 The Aquidneck Island Land Trust is pleased to host an annual Art & Writing Contest, sponsored by Sixteen On Center, a competition in which local students reflect on their favorite Aquidneck Island vistas and the changing environment.
 Thank you to everyone who entered this year’s contest!

-Winners were awarded generous cash prizes and family memberships to the Land Trust and recognized at our Annual Meeting on January 27, 2026 at The Pennfield School.
+Winners were awarded generous cash prizes and family memberships to the Land Trust and recognized at our Annual Meeting at The Pennfield School.

 2025 Art winners